JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Kotlin as a statically typed programming language plays well for writing Gradle build scripts.
-Thanks to static types, the Kotlin compiler detects errors earlier and shows helpful compilation error messages and warnings.
+Thanks to static type inference, the Kotlin compiler detects errors earlier and shows helpful compilation error messages and warnings.
 Both an IDE and the compiler use the information about types to infer available functions and properties in a given scope.